 Oral Diseases can Cause Problems in the Body

 Many people don’t realize that dental health is just as important as the health of any other part of the body.
 According to Dr. Hossein Javid, a dentist with an office called “Doctor Smile” in El Segundo, California, poor oral health can lead to systemic problems.
 The mouth is the gateway to the rest of the body.
 Although it isn’t pleasant to think about, bacteria and germs enter people’s mouths and throats every day.
 Breathing in air through the nose also introduces bacteria to the throat and mouth.
 Human bodies generally have strong immune systems to fight these invaders, but regular dental checkups are important to make sure the body is properly fighting the germs off to prevent oral diseases.
-Many people wait until they have an oral disease to visit the dentist, rather than having regular check-ups to prevent them in the first place.
-Even more alarming is the fact that many people don’t take care of the oral disease right away because they don’t know how much an oral disease can affect their entire body.
+Many people wait until they have an oral disease to visit the orthodontics in El Segundo CA, rather than having regular check-ups to prevent them in the first place.
+Even more alarming is the fact that many people don’t take care of oral disease right away because they don’t know how much oral disease can affect their entire body.
 Although oral diseases generally occur in the mouth, if left untreated the diseases can spread down through the body and cause other complications.
 Here are a few examples of oral diseases that affect the entire body:

 PERIODONTAL DISEASE, ALSO KNOWN AS GUM DISEASE